-The AT70 mixture mimics the structure of DNA damage.
-With the presence of tautomycin (inhibitor of phosphatase), AT70-induced Chk1 phosphorylation is stabilized and can be examined via immunoblotting (as shown in Figure 1B).
-The total endogenous Chk1 is used as loading control, and AT70 triggers a mobility shift in total Chk1.
-The antibodies again Chk1 phosphorylation and total Chk1 are suitable for immunoblotting analysis of DNA damage checkpoint signaling in Xenopus.
+The synthetic oligo AT70 mixture mimics the structure of DNA damage.
+In the presence of Tautomycin (a phosphatase inhibitor), AT70-induced Chk1 phosphorylation is stabilized and can be examined via immunoblotting (as shown in Figure 2B).
+The total endogenous Chk1 is used as a loading control.
+AT70 triggers a mobility shift in total Chk1 that can be visualized on a Western blot, indicating Chk1 is phosphorylated.
+Antibodies against Chk1 phosphorylation and total Chk1 are suitable for immunoblotting analysis of DNA damage checkpoint signaling in Xenopus.

-Overall, the Xenopus egg extract system is widely utilized to study the DNA damage checkpoint.
-This protocol provides the basic techniques for such purposes, and demonstrates the detailed procedure for such analysis.
-This technique is adaptable for the studies of the DNA damage checkpoint using a variety of different DNA damaging approaches.
+Overall, the Xenopus egg extracts system is a powerful cell-free model system to investigate the DNA damage checkpoint.
+This protocol provides the detailed procedures for such analysis.
+This system can be modulated to study the molecular mechanisms of the DNA damage checkpoint using a variety of different DNA damaging approaches.

 Acknowledgments: